-The UK economy grew by 0.5% in the last three months of 2014, according to the Office for National Statistics (ONS).
+The UK economy grew by 0.5% in the third quarter of 2015, the Office for National Statistics (ONS) has said.

 In comparison, the economy grew 0.7% between April and June and it falls below the 0.6% figure predicted by market experts.

 Output increased in three main groups within the economy.
 Services increased by 0.7%, production increased by 0.3% and agriculture increased by 0.5%.
 Construction output has decreased by 2.2%.